Four practical segmentation tips for B2B marketers

 Segmentation Is Key to Demand Generation

-Segmentation is the foundation of…
+B2B customer segmentation is the foundation of…

 - Your ideal customer profile and target accounts lists: The best prospects are often those who resemble your existing customers.
 Segmentation enables you to build a target account list based on data, not wishful thinking.